Introducing Satchel, Backpack on your iPhone

 April 15th, 2007

 On Tuesday, Palm released the first official word on their new, Linux-based operating system.
-Palm’s announcement was a welcome dose of déjà vu.
+Palm’s announcement was a welcome dose of déjà vu, they made an awesome video about it.

 Back when we started out on Newton, Palm was the new kid on the block.
 As we watched, it became the dominant player, and Newton began to fade.
 In February of 1998, Apple pulled the plug on Newton.
 Fortunately, we’d already begun the migration to Palm, so this just accelerated our actions.
 However, the loss of a platform is never enjoyable (especially one that was as fun as the Newton was).
 For the past several years, we’ve watch Palm cede more and more of the market to other operating systems (Windows Mobile and Blackberry, here in the US; Symbian in Europe).